CrossOmics/Lotus/docs/api/preprocessing_compat.rst

 ``lotus.pp`` is a direct wrapper around ``scanpy.pp``.
 All functions work exactly the same way as in scanpy, making Lotus fully compatible with scanpy preprocessing workflows.

 **Key Features:**

-- Complete scanpy.pp compatibility
-- Same function signatures and behavior
-- Can be used as a drop-in replacement for scanpy.pp
-- All scanpy preprocessing functions are available
+The module provides complete scanpy.pp compatibility with the same function signatures and behavior.
+It can be used as a drop-in replacement for scanpy.pp, and all scanpy preprocessing functions are available.

 Compatibility
 -------------